Feralamillo/tres-en-raya/README.md

 # 3 EN RAYA

-App desarrollada para la práctica de react del bootcamp.
+App developed for the react project of the keepcoding bootcamp.

-## Instalar
+## Instal

-Para instalar la aplicación:
+To install the app:

-1. Clonar el repo.
+1. Clone the repo.
-2. Instalar el repo `npm install`
+2. Install dependencies `npm install`
-3. Lanzar la app:
+3. Launch the app:
-   1. Entorno de desarrollo `npm start`
+   1. Development mode `npm start`
-   2. Crear la app para producción `npm run build`
+   2. Production `npm run build`